 How do I refer to the SCIL?

-The Department of Communities and Local Government have defined six national indicators, of which a minimum of 2 must be met for families to qualify for support from the SCIL programme.
+The Department of Communities and Local Government have defined six national indicators, of which a minimum of two must be met for families to qualify for support from the SCIL programme.
 These are:

 - Crime / Anti Social Behaviour